outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - fourier transform is an example of energy from change stabilizing into a pattern of a new change type - https://mathlets.org/mathlets/discrete-fourier-transform/

     - examples of applying interface analysis to find/derive/generate useful math formats

+      - traveling salesman:
+        - apply the useful structures of 'components', 'interactivity', & 'adjacence' structures to find interactions between points that form components that form a set (having unique components) with other components, where the component interactions also optimize for 'nearest neighbor' distance solution metric in the points connecting the components
+        - components being "sets of points that locally form components optimizing for 'nearest neighbor'" (minimizing the 'distance' solution metric)

       - https://math.stackexchange.com/questions/733754/visually-stunning-math-concepts-which-are-easy-to-explain

       - for the power of 2 sequence with the square visual